ppy/osu-wiki/news/2024/2024-03-11-osu-lazer-updates-march-11.md

 ---
 layout: post
 title: "osu!(lazer) Updates: March 11, 2024"
-date: 2024-03-11 16:30:00 +0000
+date: 2024-03-11 19:00:00 +0000
 ---

-Strap in and get ready to experience a new batch of osu!(lazer) updates!
+Medals?
+New hitsounds?
+Better storyboard performance?
+Read all about it here!

 ![](/wiki/shared/news/2024-03-11-osu-lazer-updates-march-11/banner.jpg)

-If you are not interested in *just* reading about the latest updates, you can always find a video digest of the following updates below!
+If you are not interested in *just reading* about the latest updates, you can always find a video digest of the following updates below!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/X9fjikgBIPI" frameborder="0" allowfullscreen></iframe>